GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Method

+GLoCIM is mainly divided into four phases: global click graph construction and news semantic representation generation, long chain and neighbor subgraph selection, interest distillation, and user-news matching, which is shown in Figure \ref{Fig:model}.
+We mainly propose long chain selection algorithm to dynamically obtain long chains, and then design long chain interest encoder to distill long chain interest and gated neural network to fuse long chain interest with neighbor interest in global click graph.

 \textbf{Problem Formulation.} The click history sequence of a user $u$ can be denoted as $\mathbf{H}_u=[d_1, d_2, ..., d_H]$, where $H$ is the number of historical news articles.
-Each news article $\mathbf{d}_i$ has a title, which contains a text sequence $\mathbf{T}_i=[w_1, w_2, ..., w_T]$ consisting of $T$ word tokens, and an entity sequence, which is denoted by $\mathbf{E}_i=[e_1, e_2, ..., e_E]$ consisting of $E$ entities.
+Each news article $d_i$ has a title, which contains a text sequence $\mathbf{T}_i=[w_1, w_2, ..., w_T]$ consisting of $T$ word tokens, and an entity sequence, which is denoted by $\mathbf{E}_i=[e_1, e_2, ..., e_E]$ consisting of $E$ entities.
 The objective is to predict the level of interest $s_{u,c}$ for a given candidate news article $d_c$ and user $u$, which reflects the likelihood of a clicking action occurring between them.
-The task of recommending involves ordering various potential news articles by their respective probability scores.